The Edinburgh Festival Fringe

 - The ticket booking line is 0131 226 0000.

 - You can pre-order a free copy but you will have to pay postage and packaging.
 There is also a fringe app which will help you to find your venue or you can pick up a written map in any of the main ticket locations or collect a brochure in local book stores and many cafe dotted around the city from June.

 Edinburgh has a free festival and last year offered a record breaking 400 shows.
 There is usually a hat passed around at the end of the show for donations.
 The aim of the free festival is to make the fringe accessible to all and is run by Laughing Horse festivals.
 I am writing this article in February so the list of venues and performers is not available but you can follow them on Facebook or on twitter, freefringefest.

-If you are on a budget here are some other tips to find the best cheap Edinburgh fringe offers.
+Top tips to find cheap Edinburgh fringe offers.

 1. Visiting the preview shows.
 These are offered at discounted prices usually at the start of August while performers test the water.
 However, remember that student and OAP are offered concessions on full price tickets only.